What's New at AUT

 - Alongside its schools, AUT has major research centres and institutes that extend the range of its work into areas such as biomedical devices and technologies, public health and rehabilitation, linguistics, computing and information technology, advanced manufacturing, tourism, ecology, and public policy.

-- AUT has major international research partnerships which continue to grow along with industry links and placements for students and graduates in companies around the world.
+- AUT has major international research partnerships which continue to grow along with industry links and placements for students and alumni in companies around the world.

 - The range of A-rated AUT researchers in the latest PBRF rankings reached across hugely diverse fields, from linguistics to neuro-epidemiology.

 - AUT’s physical growth has also been substantial with major development projects including the AUT Business School, the Sir Paul Reeves Building, and the world-class sports development and research centre AUT Millennium.

 - AUT’s expansion has included several other specialist facilities such as New Zealand’s only radio astronomy observatory in Warkworth, and the country’s most advanced additive manufacturing centre with state-of-the-art equipment capable of 3D printing in plastics and metals, top quality video and motion capture studios, a hi-tech textile design laboratory, and a world-class facility for teaching culinary arts and hospitality management.